 Finding out about this early gives these babies a better chance to interact with their families and build good language and communication skills.

-Your baby’s hearing test
+Your baby’s hearing screening

 The test takes a few minutes.
 It is called an automatic otoacoustic emission test (AOAE).
 A small earpiece is inserted into the baby’s ear and a soft clicking noise is played.
 When the inner ear picks up the sound, it will send information back to the machine, and be registered.
 The next ear is then tested.